andyjm3/RSDM/README.md

-# RSDM
+# Efficient Optimization with Orthogonality Constraint: a Randomized Riemannian Submanifold Method (ICML 2025)

-Efficient Optimization with Orthogonality Constraint: a Randomized Riemannian Submanifold Method (ICML 2025)
+The code implementation for "Efficient Optimization with Orthogonality Constraint: a Randomized Riemannian Submanifold Method", which is accepted to ICML 2025.